Student Exchange Programme

 Spend a year abroad studying at one of our partner institutions and broaden your horizons.

 Combine your studies in Manchester with the cultural experience of university life in another country - from Singapore to the USA.
 All of our exchange partners teach in English.

 First-hand knowledge of another culture can be crucial in business.

-Spend your third year abroad studying at a partner institution before returning to Manchester for your final year on BSc (Hons) International Management or BSc (Hons) International Management with American Business Studies.
+Spend your third year abroad studying at a partner institution before returning to Manchester for your final year on BSc (Hons) International Management.

 Many of our exchange partners feature in the top Financial Times rankings or Shanghai JiaoTong global rankings and all classes are taught in English.
 Our dedicated international team prepare you for your exchange and support you while you are away.

 You also have the opportunity to secure an international summer internship to further enhance your employability.
 With study at two world-class institutions, extensive travel opportunities and added work experience there’ll be no stopping you after graduation.